 Single-family renters put more of a focus on the safety and convenience of neighborhoods than on particular amenities, although staples such as high-speed Internet and upgraded appliances still make a difference.

-Your Year-Round Property Management Maintenance Checklist
+Property Management Maintenance Checklist for Year-Round Tasks

 A comprehensive property maintenance checklist can vary greatly from one property to another.
 Your location, property size and type, and the scope of your responsibilities all contribute to what’s on your list.